Films, Audio & Samples

-To borrow or hire parts please email SOUNZ directly at email@example.com.
+To borrow items or hire parts please email SOUNZ directly at email@example.com.

 "The Abiding Tides was commissioned by Jack Richards for soprano Jenny Wollerman and the New Zealand String Quartet.
 The work is a setting of a series of poems about ships sinking at sea.
-While the string quartet obviously acts as an accompaniment to the voice there are also musical interludes that give the instrumental ensemble the opportunity to comment on the unfolding narrative."
-Ross Harris
+While the string quartet obviously acts as an accompaniment to the voice there are also musical interludes that give the instrumental ensemble the opportunity to comment on the unfolding narrative" (Ross Harris).

 The Abiding Tides (poems by Vincent O’Sullivan)